daattali/beautiful-jekyll/README.md

 If you followed the easy method above, then you already have your site and you can skip this section!
 If you want to install beautiful-jekyll using ruby gems instead, follow the [advanced installation instructions](https://beautifuljekyll.com/getstarted/#install-steps-hard).

+# Plans

+Beautiful Jekyll is, and always will be, free.
+But if you want to remove the Beautiful Jekyll ad from your website, use a Dark Mode skin, or unlock other special rewards, [check out the differen plans](https://beautifuljekyll.com/plans).

 # Add your own content